junecastillote/junecastillote.github.io/_posts/2021-10-11-powershell-mfa-report.md

 ![Retrieve all users](../assets/images/powershell-mfa-report/03-retrieve.gif)

-To retrieve the MFA data of all admins only:
+Option 2: Retrieve the MFA data of all admins only.

 ```powershell
 $mfa_data = Get-MFAState -AdminOnly
 ```

-To retrieve the MFA data of a collection of users:
+Option 3: Retrieve the MFA data of a collection of users:

 ```powershell
 # Retrieve the MFA data of the first 10 Azure AD users
 $mfa_data = Get-MFAState -UserObject (Get-MsolUser -MaxResults 10)
 ```

-To retrieve the MFA data of one or more users by their UserPrincipalName values:
+Option 4: Retrieve the MFA data of one or more users by their UserPrincipalName values:

 ```powershell
 $upn = @('user1@domain.com','user2@domain.com')
 $mfa_data = Get-MFAState -UserPrincipalName $upn
 ```

-At this point, the MFA data can already be export to CSV if that's all you need.
+At this point, the MFA data you already be exported to CSV (`Export-Csv`) if that's all you need.
 Otherwise, proceed to the next step.

 ### Step 2: Generate the Report